RebeccaVandeWater/fs-journal/notes/05-javascript.md

 ]
  - **USE SQUARE BRACKETS**

+ #REVIEW - Check Week2 > Day2 for array method practice

  - If you want to use mixed data types inside your array, just use an object instead.
 Arrays are better used when they have the same data type (strings, numbers, objects, etc.)
     - for loops would get really complicated if you use different data types.
 Your code should be predictable.

+- The length of an array will always be one more than the index.

 #NOTE - Array Methods

+- **.find** will find an object in an array for us
+    - EXAMPLE: let foundCat = cats.find (cat => cat.name == 'Gopher')
+    - Once find meets the condition you set, it will stop running.
+It will only find the first thing that meets this condition.
+So, only try to find a unique property (such as a name or id) on the array because otherwise you may not get all of the information that you want.

+- **.filter**
+    - Creates a brand new array where the filtered conditional is true
+    - EXAMPLE: let filteredCats = cats.filter(cat => cat.hasTail == true)
+        - The new array is filteredCats, and it only has cats that have hasTail = true in their array.
+    - It does not delete the previous array, it just copies it with the array items that have the conditional true.

+- **.sort**
+    - EXAMPLE: let sortedCats = cats.sort((cat1, cat2) => cat1.age - cat2.age)
+    - Compares each thing in the array to other things in the array.
+If something previously met the conditional of the sort, it'll compare it to the new items as well.
+    - You can use - to have the sort in ascending order, or + to have it in descending order.
+    - Less useful than filter and find

+- **.map**
+	- Changes all the properties on the arrays that meet the condition.
+	- Does not change the original array.
+		- EXAMPLE: let numbers = [1, 2, 3, 4]
+							 let changedNumbers = numbers.map(number => number *2)
+							 console.log('changed', changedNumbers);

+#SECTION - For Loops

+- for (let i = 0; i < 1; i += 3)
+        i is the initializer
+        i < 1 runs the code as long as it is true (the conditional) i += 3 is the speed in which we are iterating through the array (incrementor)

+- an ALIAS references each thing in the array, ex. let cat = cats[i]
+- _Be careful_ when using <= for your condition, you should be careful because it will continue to run through the length of the array, as the length may be 3 while the index is 2.
+So, the length will try to access something at 3 that doesn't exist.
+- The length of an array will always be one more than the index.

+- Use && to include two conditionals in the loop.

+#NOTE - forEach

+- Syntax:
+    ARRAY.forEach(cat => console.log('😻', cat))
+    1. Alias out what you want from the function (cat => )
+    2. Give it something to do

 #SECTION - Functions